-- 16. Why is high unemployment considered a bad thing? - 17.
-Describe the two surveys the BLS uses to gather unemployment data. - 18.
-How does the BLS classify people who are "not in the labor force," and what people are often in this category? - 19.
-Why is it often said that the official unemployment rate tends to underestimate the true extent of unemployment in the economy? - 20.
-What are the three major types of unemployment?
-Which of these three types of unemployment tends to be spread broadly throughout the entire economy, as occurs as a result of a drop-off in aggregate demand? - 21.
-What is the classical model's explanation for involuntary unemployment? - 22.
-Identify two theories that explain why wages might be "sticky" at a higher than market equilibrium level. - 23.
-Describe Keynes's theory of aggregate demand, as it relates to wage levels and employment.
-Did Keynes believe that unemployment is caused by "sticky wages"? - 24.
-The chapter describes two very different consequences for labor markets as natural resources become scarcer and/or increasingly expensive to extract.
+16. Why is high unemployment considered a bad thing?

+17. Describe the two surveys the BLS uses to gather unemployment data.

+18. How does the BLS classify people who are "not in the labor force," and what people are often in this category?

+19. Why is it often said that the official unemployment rate tends to underestimate the true extent of unemployment in the economy?

+20. What are the three major types of unemployment?
+Which of these three types of unemployment tends to be spread broadly throughout the entire economy, as occurs as a result of a drop-off in aggregate demand?

+21. What is the classical model's explanation for involuntary unemployment?

+22. Identify two theories that explain why wages might be "sticky" at a higher than market equilibrium level.

+23. Describe Keynes's theory of aggregate demand, as it relates to wage levels and employment.
+Did Keynes believe that unemployment is caused by "sticky wages"?

+24. The chapter describes two very different consequences for labor markets as natural resources become scarcer and/or increasingly expensive to extract.
 Explain these in detail.

 - 1. The U.S. labor force as of May 2008 was 154.5 million.
 There were 146 million employed, and 8.5 million unemployed.
 There were about 2.18 million in prison. - a.
 Calculate the official unemployment rate. - b.
-If those 2.18 million people were not in prison, but were in the labor force and unemployed, calculate what the unemployment rate would be. - 2.
-Assume the labor market is represented by the graphs below.
+If those 2.18 million people were not in prison, but were in the labor force and unemployed, calculate what the unemployment rate would be.

+2. Assume the labor market is represented by the graphs below.
 Illustrate the following scenarios, showing the shift in supply or demand for labor, ceteris paribus.
 On your graph, identify the new wage, quantities of labor supplied and demanded, and any unemployment that exists.
-Note: This question draws on more than the graphs actually shown in Chapter 7.
-You will need to draw on some concepts from Chapter 4 (Supply and Demand). - a.
-As the economy goes into recession, the demand for labor falls.
-Illustrate according to the classical model with smoothly functioning labor markets.
+Note: This question draws on more than the graphs actually shown in Chapter 22.
+You will need to draw on some concepts from Chapter 19 (Supply and Demand).